 Second Session with Heather Flaherty, Tiegen Kosiak, DongWon Song, and Jessica Watterson

 In Service of Story Session 1, Room A

 Join two editors as they share why they acquired recent projects.
-What drew them to these stories and what challenges and opportunities did these books face during the journey from road to publication?
+What drew them to these stories and what challenges and opportunities did these books face during the journey to publication?
 How do you know when a book is “ready” for publication versus needing additional edits?
 What editorial feedback do they most often give?

 BMI Panel Session 12, Room A

 Self-publishing – what we wished we’d known before starting Session 11, Room A

 Join four indie authors for a frank discussion of the ins and outs of self-publishing.
 Why did they self-publish?
 What advantages and disadvantages does self-publishing have for them?
 And, most importantly, what words of advice and wisdom would they pass on to someone just starting?

 What’s in a press?
 Small vs. Midsize vs. Large Publishers Session 9, Room A